 We work with a broad range of partners, starting with the countries and affected communities who identify challenges and potential solutions, and the researchers and companies creating innovative new products.
 Through innovative financing solutions like volume guarantees, we lower prices for those products and help get them to market.
 Together with implementing partners, we introduce these health products to low- and middle-income countries while overcoming the various barriers that people may face in being able to access them.
 Then we collaborate with governments and leading global health organizations like the Global Fund, the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR) and others to take those products and best practices to scale.

-Founded in 2006 by Brazil, Chile, France, Norway and the United Kingdom and hosted by the World Health Organization, our current donors have grown to include the Bill & Melinda Gates Foundation, Canada, the European Union, Japan, the Republic of Korea, Portugal and Spain.
+Founded in 2006 by Brazil, Chile, France, Norway and the United Kingdom, hosted by the World Health Organization, for the 2023-2027 strategic period our donors have grown to include: Brazil, Canada, Chile, the European Union, France, the Gates Foundation, Japan, Norway, Portugal, the Republic of Korea, Spain, the United Kingdom, Wellcome, and the WHO Foundation.